 So, it is common that outward manifestations of good works vs. bad works (works of the flesh) are what christians often use as their “evidence” of salvation.
 The problem is, works of the flesh have nothing to do with salvation, for salvation is not by works, but by belief.

-Using the “changed life” as evidence of salvation is a false standard, as unbelievers can change their lives under their own power—and still be unbelievers.
+Using the “changed life” as evidence of salvation is a false standard, as unbelievers can change their lives under their own power—and still not have the Holy Spirit, which is the scriptural definition of an unbeliever.
 Folks who successfully utilize the tools of Alcoholics Anonymous have been known to change their lives drastically by becoming sober, and no longer having a physical dependency on alcohol or drugs.
 But, that isn’t salvation.

 Some people who have severe anger issues can employ methods taught in anger management courses to lessen their anger problems, and thus, change their lives in a big way.
 But, that isn’t salvation.